 According to an online survey, “nearly 20,000 sites are being hacked each day”.
-Observing such an alarming rate of increase in security threats, it becomes needful for site owners to protect their site from becoming a victim of common vulnerabilities or hacker attacks.
+Observing such an alarming rate of increase in security threats, it becomes needful for site owners to protect their sites from becoming a victim of common vulnerabilities or hacker attacks.
 So, you must pick a CMS that helps strengthen your website security.

 WordPress: No doubt, WordPress is the most popular CMS platform out there.
-However, it’s popularity makes WordPress the prized and preferred target for hackers.
+However, its popularity makes WordPress the prized and preferred target for hackers.
 But that does not mean that the platform is not secure.
-As a fact, WordPress development team puts a lot of emphasis on hardening website security, by introducing “security and maintenance releases” along with every new version.
+As a fact, the WordPress development team puts a lot of emphasis on hardening website security, by introducing “security and maintenance releases” along with every new version.
 Moreover, there are brilliant security plugins online that not just boost website security but also monitor a site to find flaws in the safety of your site.

 Magento: Magento is a highly secure CMS for e-commerce websites.
 Several extensions come built-in with a Magento site that helps strengthen the security of the site.
 Also, various tools are available on the web that enables site owners to scan their website to find vulnerabilities (if any).

 Drupal: Out of all the three CMS options, Drupal is the most secure platform.
-That is why it is considered ideal for developing enterprise level websites.
+That is why it is considered ideal for developing enterprise-level websites.
 You can find information regarding newly discovered security vulnerabilities found on any Drupal site frequently.
-Besides this, you’ll also be provided with patches to fix the security issues in a Drupal powered website.
+Besides this, you’ll also be provided with patches to fix the security issues in a Drupal-powered website.